-Cinnamomum burmannii (Nees & T. Nees) Nees ex Blume Plant Family: Lauraceae
+Cinnamomum burmanni (Nees & T. Nees) Nees ex Blume Plant Family: Lauraceae

-Cinnamomum aromaticum is native to China,1 growing wild in the southern mountains,12 whereas C. burmannii is native to Indonesia.
-C. burmannii has smooth branches, aromatic bark and leaves, and glossy, green alternate leaves.13 The common name, 'cassia', is believed to be derived from the Greek word kassia, meaning to strip off the bark14 and the generic name Cinnamomum, is derived from the Greek 'kinnamon' or 'kinnamomon' meaning 'sweet wood.'15
+Cinnamomum aromaticum is native to China, growing wild in the southern mountains,12 whereas C. burmannii is native to Indonesia.
+C. burmannii has smooth branches, aromatic bark and leaves, and glossy, green alternate leaves.

 History And Folklore

-Cinnamomum sp. appears in recorded history dating back to at least 1,700 years B.C.E where it was a component of embalming fluid in ancient Egypt.15 The Arabs were avid spice traders who provided this spice to the ancient Romans, Greeks, and Hebrews.15 These cultures treasured cassia as a culinary spice, utilizing it in perfumes and medicines.2 Chinese cassia buds have been used in Europe since the Middle Ages, as their aroma is similar to the bark.18 It is believed that they were part of a spiced wine referred to as 'Hippocras'.18 European explorers considered cassia and other varieties of cinnamon to be the most sought after spices of the 15th and 16th centuries15 and by the 17th century, cassia was considered a common kitchen spice.2 By the 19th century, cassia was commonly used medicinally to support and soothe digestion.
+Cinnamomum sp. appears in recorded history dating back to at least 1,700 years B.C.E where it was a component of embalming fluid in ancient Egypt.
+The Arabs were avid spice traders who provided this spice to the ancient Romans, Greeks, and Hebrews.
+These cultures treasured cassia as a culinary spice, utilizing it in perfumes as well as foods.
+Chinese cassia buds have been used in Europe since the Middle Ages, as their aroma is similar to the bark.
+It is believed that they were part of a spiced wine referred to as 'Hippocras'.
+European explorers considered cassia and other varieties of cinnamon to be the most sought after spices of the 15th and 16th centuries, and by the 17th century, cassia was considered a common kitchen spice.
+By the 19th century, cassia was commonly used to support and soothe digestion.
 It is a component of 'garam masala', a spice used in Indian cooking comprised of turmeric, peppercorns, cloves, cumin, and cardamom.
-Further, it is found in many Middle Eastern and North African dishes, as a spice for lamb or stuffed eggplant.18
+Further, it is found in many Middle Eastern and North African dishes, as a spice for lamb or stuffed eggplant.

-As C. aromaticum is native to China, it has been used there extensively for thousands of years in TCM (traditional Chinese medicine).14 It is believed to balance the spleen, kidney, heart, and liver meridians and to stimulate circulation and the movement of 'chi' or energy.14 It is considered to be warming to the kidneys and is particularly useful in cold or stagnant conditions.20 In Ayurveda (traditional Indian system of healing) cassia is referred to as 'twak'2 and believed to support the respiratory, digestive, nervous, circulatory, urinary, and reproductive systems.21 Cassia is a highly valued and multipurpose medicinal herb.
-According to the Ayurvedic practitioner, Karta Khalsa, "the classic patient who can benefit from cinnamon is cold, dry, and frail."2 Cinnamon is considered to be a warming herb that is stimulating to the circulatory system and soothing for the digestive system.2,21
+As C. aromaticum is native to China, it has been used there extensively for thousands of years in TCM (traditional Chinese medicine).
+It is believed to balance the spleen, kidney, heart, and liver meridians and to stimulate circulation and the movement of 'chi' or energy.
+It is considered to be warming to the kidneys and is particularly useful in cold or stagnant conditions.
+In Ayurveda (traditional Indian system of healing) cassia is referred to as 'twak' and believed to support the respiratory, digestive, nervous, circulatory, urinary, and reproductive systems.
+Traditionally, cassia has been considered a highly valued and multipurpose nourishing herb.
+According to the Ayurvedic practitioner, Karta Khalsa, "the classic patient who can benefit from cinnamon is cold, dry, and frail."

 Uses And Preparations